Important Update About the Manaslu Circuit Trek

 Due to ongoing road construction around the starting section of the Manaslu Circuit Trail, this iconic trekking route might lose its remoteness and off-the-beaten-path character in the coming years.
 If you want to experience the authentic, rugged beauty of the classic Manaslu Circuit Trek, now is the best time to do it, before increased road access changes the nature of the trail.
 We highly recommend booking your trek soon to enjoy this incredible adventure in its purest form.
 Contact us to book your trip and for more information

-Manaslu Circuit Trek is considered a moderate to strenuous level of difficulty trek that requires physically fit hikers, as all trek does.
-The trail involves steep ascents and descents, rocky terrain, and high-altitude passes, including the Larkya La Pass, which sits at an elevation of 5,135 meters (16,847 feet).
-Therefore, it's important to acclimatize properly and follow a gradual ascent.
-You have to have physical fitness to do the Manaslu Circuit.
+Manaslu Circuit Trek is considered a moderate to strenuous level of difficulty trek and is suited for all trekkers who are physically fit.
+The trail involves walking 5-8 hours daily, through steep ascents and descents, rocky terrain, and high-altitude passes, including the Larkya La Pass, which sits at an elevation of 5,106 meters and is one of the most spectacular mountain passes in Nepal.
+So, it's important to acclimatise properly and follow a gradual ascent.

+If you have previous trekking experience, it would be helpful, but it is not essential.
 We advise you to train yourself physically and mentally before starting on the journey to the Manaslu Circuit Trek.
-It's recommended to walk for 10-15 days for a couple of hours each day before starting the journey, as the Manaslu Circuit Trek is considered “Challenging”.
+It's recommended to walk for 10-15 days for a couple of hours each day before you arrive in Kathmandu.

 Best time for Manaslu Circuit Trek:

 When it comes to trekking the Manaslu Circuit, timing is everything.
 You'll want to plan your journey carefully to ensure that you experience the best that this incredible region has to offer.
-Beyond The Limits Treks and Expedition offers a Manaslu Circuit Trek 15 Days Pacakge from (March-May) and (September to November).
+The best seasons for the Manaslu Circuit Trek are spring (March to May) and autumn (September to November).

 In the spring season (March to May), the trail is decorated with blooming rhododendrons, and the weather is warm and pleasant.
 This season is also the best time to witness the spectacular views of the Himalayan range.